 Since several significant UK e-Science projects come to an end before the end of this process, the UK therefore needs to develop a strategy that will protect the UK's investment in Grid middleware by informing the Open Middleware Infrastructure Institute's (OMII) roadmap and UK middleware repository in Southampton.
-This paper sets out an evolutionary roadmap that will allow us to capture generic middleware components from projects in a form that will allow migration or interoperability with the emerging Web Services standards and on-going OGSA developments.
-We therefore define a set of Web Services specifications that we call 'WS-I+' to reflect the fact that this is a larger set than currently accepted by WS-I. We believe that the extra Web Services specifications included in WS-I+ are helpful in building e-Science Grids and are likely to be widely accepted.
+This paper sets out an evolutionary roadmap that will allow us to capture generic middleware components from projects in a form that will facilitate migration or interoperability with the emerging Grid Web Services standards and with on-going OGSA developments.
+In this paper we therefore define a set of Web Services specifications - that we call 'WS-I+' to reflect the fact that this is a larger set than currently accepted by WS-I - that we believe will enable us to achieve the twin goals of capturing these components and facilitating migration to future standards.
+We believe that the extra Web Services specifications we have included in WS-I+ are both helpful in building e-Science Grids and likely to be widely accepted.